 So, it’s no wonder that people who sit for hours and work on their computers all day long develop neck pains.

 A stand desk may help reduce such risks since it allows you to assume a better standing posture.
 Keep in mind that these desks are height-adjustable, so you can set them up to accommodate your height.
-This, in turn, allows you to work on a surface that has the least straining impact on your neck.
+This, in turn, allows you to work on a surface that has the least straining impact on your neck and one of benefit using standing desks in workplace.

 4. May Help Alleviate Shoulder Pains